 Doctors diagnose cystinuria with the help of the following medical tests:

-In most cases, the diagnosis of the condition is done when an individual has kidney stones.
-The kidney stones are tested to understand if they are cystine stones.
+In most cases, the diagnosis of the condition only happens when an individual already has kidney stones.
+The kidney stones then undergo testing and analysis to confirm if they are cystine stones.

-It is important to treat the condition as soon as it is diagnosed.
-The condition if left untreated can cause severe complications.
-Some of the complications caused by the condition include infection in the kidneys, damage of kidneys or bladder due to cystine stones, urinary tract infections and, blockage of the ureters.
+It is important to treat the condition as soon as it is diagnosed, as it can cause severe complications if left untreated.
+These complications include infection in the kidneys, damage of kidneys or bladder due to cystine stones, urinary tract infections and, blockage of the ureters.

 The main aim of the treatment is to relieve symptoms and prevent the damage as well as the formation of more stones.